mrolle45/scopetools/scopetools/scopescommon.md

 - `src`: `SrcT`, used to populate the tree.
 - `nested: Mapping[int, `[`NestInfo`](#nestinfo-class)]`]`, nested sub-trees, corresponding (in order) to children of `src`.
 Indexed by the id() of the child source.

-## Tree Methods
+## Tree State Methods

-There are many methods defined by `ScopeTree`.
+There are many methods defined by `ScopeTree`.  **Setters** alter some aspect of the state of a tree, corresponding to something in the `tree.ast` (known as setters), and **getters** make inquiries about the current state.

   Some of these methods are implemented only by some tree types; in other tree types, they are ignored and return None.

+The tree state is arranged in a number of categories.
+- **Nesting info**.
+These apply to all tree types.
+They are used to create subtrees or inspect the tree structure.
+Refer to [Nesting Methods](#nesting-methods) for details.
-- **Static properties**.
+- **Static info**.
 These only apply to Scope trees.
-Static properties are aspects of a Scope which are determined at compile time, such as how to interpret a variable name.  [foo](typing.md#annotations)
+Static properties are aspects of a Scope which are determined at compile time, such as how to interpret a variable name.
+Refer to [scopes.md](scopes.md) for listing.
+Non-Scope trees will delegate the getters to the `tree.scope` object.
-# Creating and Building a Tree

-A tree object is created simply by calling its class constructor.
-The `ScopeTree()` constructor is called with the same parameters as the above attributes of `ScopeTree`, except for `src` and `nested`.
-The constructor will use `scope.src` for `self.src` and create an empty list for `self.nested`.

-The tree is **built** by the following:
-    `with `**tree.build()**`:`
-In this context, call tree-building methods of `tree`.
-After this context, any `TreeT` dependent cleanup is performed.

-## Tree Building Methods

-### Creating a Subtree

-`with tree.nest(kind, scope) as subtree:`
-This creates the subtree and calls the context manager `subtree.build()`
-In this context, call tree-building methods of `subtree`.
+- **Dynamic info**.
+These only mainly to Namespace trees and ignored by Scope trees.
+Dynamic properties are aspects of the object which change at runtime, such as the value of a variable, or child trees.
+Refer to [namespaces.md](namespaces.md) for listing.
+- **Typing info**.
+These only mainly to Typing trees and ignored by Scope trees.
+This records static typing information associated with names.
+A type checker might make several passes over a module, or a set of modules, and accumulate information.
+Refer to [typing.md](typing.md) for listing.

+### Note for Scope trees
+All setters for nesting and static info must be called while "building" the Scope object, in the same order in which the corresponding ASTs are found in the `tree.ast` tree.
+After this, all Scope trees are immutable.

 ### Private Name Mangling
 In a class, the compiler considers certain variable names as "private" to that class, by transforming them to a different name which is (usually) different from the same name in a different class.
 For details see [below](#transforming-private-names).